-Outgoing international exchange Incoming international exchange CALL TO A FREE SI UBSCRIBER The seizing signal is sent forward when the ST end-of-pulsing condition is recognized in the outgoing register (the speech path is open as long as the register is connected).
-Receipt of the proceed-to-send signal causes the seizing signal to cease.
-It is followed by the sending en bloc in multifrequency code of: the KP1 signal the language or the discriminating digit, the national (significant) number, 2400 2400 MF 2/6 code 2600 Receipt of the seizing signal causes a register at the incoming exchang to be connected; when the latter is ready to receive the digital informatio a proceed-to-send signal is sent back (the speech path is open as lon as the incoming register is connected).
-The end of reception of the seizing signal causes the proceed-to-sen signal to cease. the ST signal.
-The outgoing register releases after the ST signal has been sent.
-The speech path through the outgoing exchange is established.
+Outgoing international exchange Incoming international exchange CALL TO A FREE SUBSCRIBER R The seizing signal is sent forward when the ST end-of-pulsing condition is recognized in the outgoing register (the speech path is open as long as the register is connected).
+2400 Receipt of the seizing signal causes a register at the incoming exc to be connected; when the latter is ready to receive the digital inform a proceed-to-send signal is sent back (the speech path is open a as the incoming register is connected). natio Receipt of the proceed-to-send signal causes the seizing signal to cease.
+2400 It is followed by the sending en bloc in multifrequency code of: the KP1 signal the language or the discriminating digit, The end of reception of the seizing signal causes the proceed-to signal to cease. o-sen the national (significant) number, the ST signal.
 MF 2/6 code The numerical signals are received in the incoming register.
-This registers that setting up of the call in the incoming country when enough digits have been received to determine the routing.
-The incoming register carries out the appropriate operations according to the language (discriminating) digit.
-In SA operation for code 11 or 12 calls, the register directs the call to the operators' positions.
-The incoming register releases, and sets up the speech path in the incoming exchange as soon a it has sent forward all the information received.
-SA: The operator or A: the calling subscriber hears the ringing tone.
-4 The ringing tone of the country of destination is sent back.
-SA: An "answer" indication is given to the controlling operator.
-A: Charging and measurement of the call duration begin.
-4 2400 The called subscriber answers.
+This re egiste The outgoing register releases after the ST signal has been sent.
+The speech path through the outgoing exchange is established. starts the setting up of the call in the incoming country when e digits have been received to determine the routing.
+The incoming re carries out the appropriate operations according to the langua discriminating) digit.
+In SA operation for code 11 or 12 calls, the re directs the call to the operators' positions.
+The incoming re releases, and sets up the speech path in the incoming exchange as so it has sent forward all the information received. egiste egiste egiste egiste SA: The operator or A: the calling subscriber hears the ringing tone. •••••• The ringing tone of the country of destination is sent back.
+SA: An "answer" indication is given to the controlling operator.A: Charging and measurement of the call duration begin. ▲ 2400 The called subscriber answers.
 An answer signal is sent back.
 Receipt of the answer signal causes an acknowledgement signal to be sent.
-2400 2400 Receipt of the acknowledgement ceases the answer signal.
-The end of reception of the answer signal ceases the acknowledgement signal.
-2400 SA: A clearing supervisory signal is given to the controlling operator.
-A: After 1-2 min., if there is no clear-forward signal, the international connection is released and charging and measurement of the call duration are ceased. • 2600 The called subscriber clears.
+2400 Receipt of the acknowledgement ceases the answer signal.
+The end of reception of the answer signal ceases the acknowledgement signal. ◄ ------------------------------------ SA: A clearing supervisory signal is given to the controlling operator.A: After 1-2 min., if there is no clear-forward signal, the international connection is released and charging and measurement of the call duration are ceased.
+4 2600 The called subscriber clears.
 The clear-back signal is sent back.